Devikrishna545/SpreadsheetManipulator/README.md

 # Spreadsheet Auto-Editor

-A Flask application that helps accountants automatically edit spreadsheets using natural language commands processed by LLMs.
+A Flask application that helps accountants automatically edit spreadsheets using natural language commands processed by LLMs and manual schema transformations.

 ## Features